 This course is pass/fail (graded as Satisfactory/Unsatisfactory).
-Students missing a deadline and/or submitting a substandard report may not receive a passing grade.
+Students missing a deadline and/or an assignment may not pass the course.

 Assignment Details Weekly assignment, submitted to the community forum on Canvas Monday at 12pm (PST) of each week